Lawrence County Health Department addresses public health concerns with program

-The DePriest family has lived in their home in Pedro, Ohio for about 60 years, and for them their is no other place they would rather be.
+The DePriest family has lived in their home in Pedro, Ohio for about 60 years, and for them, there is no other place they would rather be.

 However, the septic system in their house is not being a good neighbor.